How it started…

 Ramia M. El Agamy

-Ramia holds a MSc in International Business and Management from Manchester Business School (UK) and is currently undertaking her PhD in family business CSR practices at the University of Nijmegen (Netherlands).
-Born and raised in Switzerland, Ramia M. El Agamy is of Dutch-Egyptian descent and currently lives between Bern, Switzerland, and Dubai, UAE.
+Ramia holds a MSc in International Business and Management from Manchester Business School (UK).
+Born and raised in Switzerland, Ramia is of Dutch-Egyptian descent and currently lives between Bern, Switzerland, and Dubai, UAE.
+She speaks six languages, and her interests are focused on media, marketing, technology, content production, family business and entrepreneurship.

 Founding Partner and Sponsor